 Is the DEA Using Undercover Agents as “Fake” Patients?

-The general Statute of Limitations for health care fraud is five years.
+The general Statute of Limitations for healthcare fraud is five years.
 However, the statute enumerates several exceptions allowing the government to charge alleged offenses that have occurred more than five years ago under certain circumstances.
 Because federal cases tend to be complex and take years to investigate, most federal criminal charges will claim misconduct dating back not weeks or months but typically several years ago.
-For example, for someone to be charged with health care fraud in late 2018, the indictment would likely alleges fraud occurrences somewhere between 2014-2017.
+For example, for someone to be charged with healthcare fraud in late 2018, the indictment would likely allege fraud occurrences somewhere between 2014-2017.

 What Is the Main Goal When Defending Against the DEA?

 Priority in every DEA case is to avoid criminal charges and to protect the provider’s professional license.
 Even though many DEA investigations begin as a criminal case, the best attorneys, if engaged early in the case, are often able to use their healthcare law defense expertise to convince DEA agents and federal prosecutors to convert a criminal case into a civil liability matter.
 The longer an investigation has been pending without forceful objection by counsel, the more difficult it is to turn a criminal case into a civil case.
 In other words, if you visit with an experienced attorney at the earliest indication of an investigation against your business, chances of avoiding criminal charges are disproportionately higher than you waiting until after a search or arrest warrant has been executed against you.

 Why Are IRS Agents Involved in My Case?